A Surprising New Study Has Revealed That Pluto Has Nearly 50 Miles Of Dunes Made Out Of Methane

 Scientists will now be focusing their energy on computer simulations designed to help them learn more and better understand the formation of these mysterious dunes on Pluto.

-The new study on the discovery of the methane dunes on Pluto can be read in the journal Science.
+The new study on the discovery of the methane dunes on Pluto can be read in the journal, Science.